It’s important to take care of our neighborhoods and communities, and there are plenty of ways to get involved on a local level.

 The event takes place on Martin Luther King Day each year.
 To explore opportunities to band together with a nation and give back, check out the MLK Day of Service site.

-Final Thoughts on Giving Back at a National Level
+Final Thoughts on Giving Back to a National Charitable Organization

 Dr. King once said, “Life’s most persistent and urgent question is, What are you doing for others?”
-It’s a powerful question, and it can be overwhelming to figure out how to get started.
+It’s a powerful question that can be overwhelming to start figuring out.

 Article written by Penny